ToothlessRider/ESE_Notes/Data_&_Algo_ESE.md

 -  After each iteration, the total number of balloons decreases by 1.

 4.  **Total Iterations**:
-- To reduce the number of balloons from n to 0, you will need n iterations because each iteration reduces the count by 1.
+- To reduce the number of balloons from n to 0, you will need n-1 iterations because each iteration reduces the count by 1 and the final iteration reduces it by 2 ( Since once it reaches 0 no other balloons will be added ).

 6.  **Total Number of Balloons Shot**:
 - In each iteration, you shoot 2 balloons.